AntCMS-org/AntCMS/src/Content/subfolder/readme.md

 ## What is AntCMS

 AntCMS is a lightweight CMS system designed for simplicity, speed, and small size.
-It is a flat file CMS, meaning it lacks advanced features but benefits from improved speed and reduced complexity.
+It is a flat-file CMS, meaning it lacks advanced features but benefits from improved speed and reduced complexity.

 ### How fast is AntCMS?